tobicodes/interview-api/README.md

 ### Review

-When reviewing your code, we will primarily be at the following (in no particular order):
+When reviewing your code, we will primarily interested in the following (in no particular order):

 1. Readable, maintainable code structure
 1. Algorithmic performance